naeglinghaff/algorithm_timer/README.md

 This meant separating out the server-side and client-side JavaScript.
 A user can therefore select the algorithm they would like to test via a dropdown menu on the client, this is sent back to the server which runs the calculation and returns the results to be mapped via Chart.js.

+To get more details on the process of how this timer was built you can read about it here: https://naeglinghaff.pythonanywhere.com/post/12/

 ### Known issues

 Node.js is not necessarily best suited for doing CPU intensive operations like the ones used here, as JavaScript is a single-threaded language.
 Worker thread pools have the potential to make the server-side JS more efficient.
 This is a current avenue of exploration for this project.